-For I am full of words; the spirit within me

-constraineth me.

-Behold, my belly is as wine which hath no vent; like new bottles it is ready to burst.

-I will speak, that I may be refreshed; I will open my lips and answer.

-Let me not, I pray you, respect any man's person; neither will I give flattering titles unto any man.

-For I know not to give flattering titles; else would my Maker soon take me away.

-Howbeit, Job, I pray thee, hear my speech, and hearken to all my words.

-Behold now, I have opened my mouth, my tongue hath spoken in my mouth.

-My words shall utter the uprightness of my heart: and that which my lips know they shall speak sincerely.

-The spirit of God hath made me, and the breath of the Almighty giveth me life.

-If thou canst, answer thou me; set thy words in order before me, stand forth.

-Behold, I am toward God even as thou art: I also am formed out of the clay.

-Behold, my terror shall not make thee afraid, neither shall my pressure be heavy upon thee.

-Surely thou hast spoken in mine hearing, and I have heard the voice of thy words, saying,

-I am clean, without transgression; I am innocent, neither is there iniquity in me:

-Behold, he findeth occasions against me, he counteth me for his enemy;

-He putteth my feet in the stocks, he marketh all my paths.

-Behold, I will answer thee, in this thou art not just; for God is greater than man.

-Why dost thou strive against him? for he giveth not account of any of his matters.

-For God speaketh once, yea twice, though man regardeth it not.

-In a dream, in a vision of the night, when deep sleep falleth upon men, in slumberings upon the bed;

-Then he openeth the ears of men, and sealeth their instruction,

-That he may withdraw man from his purpose, and hide pride from man;

-He keepeth back his soul from the pit, and his life from perishing by the sword.

-He is chastened also with pain upon his bed, and with continual strife in his bones:

-So that his life abhorreth bread, and his soul dainty meat.

-His flesh is consumed away, that it cannot be seen; and his bones that were not seen stick out.

-Yea, his soul draweth near unto the pit, and his life to the destroyers.

-If there be with him an angel, an interpreter, one among a thousand, to shew unto man what is right for him;

-Then he is gracious unto him, and saith, Deliver him from going down to the pit, I have found a ransom.

-His flesh shall be fresher than a child's; he returneth to the days of his youth:

-He prayeth unto God, and he is favourable unto him; so that he seeth his face with joy: and he restoreth unto man his righteousness.

-He singeth before men, and saith, I have sinned, and perverted that which was right, and it profited me not:

-He hath redeemed my soul from going into the pit, and my life shall behold the light.
+For I am full of words;

+The spirit within me constraineth me.

+Behold, my breast is as wine which hath no vent;

+Like new wineskins it is ready to burst.

+I will speak, that I may be refreshed;

+I will open my lips and answer.

+Let me not, I pray you, respect any man's person;

+Neither will I give flattering titles unto any man.
+For I know not to give flattering titles; Else would my Maker soon take me away.

+- Howbeit, Job, I pray thee, hear my speech, And hearken to all my words. - Behold now, I have opened my mouth; My tongue hath spoken in my mouth. - My words shall utter the uprightness of my heart;

+And that which my lips know they shall speak sincerely.

+The Spirit of God hath made me,

+And the breath of the Almighty giveth me life.

+If thou canst, answer thou me:

+Set thy words in order before me, stand forth.

+- Behold, I am toward God even as thou art:

+- I also am formed out of the clay.

+- Behold, my terror shall not make thee afraid, Neither shall my pressure be heavy upon thee.

+- 8 Surely thou hast spoken in my hearing,

+And I have heard the voice of thy words, saying,

+9 I am clean, without transgression;

+I am innocent, neither is there iniquity in me:

+10 Behold, he findeth occasions against me,

+He counteth me for his enemy;

+11 He putteth my feet in the stocks,

+He marketh all my paths.

+- Behold, I will answer thee, in this thou art not just;

+For God is greater than man.

+- 13 Why dost thou strive against him,

+For that he giveth not account of any of his matters?

+14 For God speaketh once,

+Yea twice, though man regardeth it not.

+15 In a dream, in a vision of the night,

+When deep sleep falleth upon men,

+In slumberings upon the bed;

+16 Then he openeth the ears of men,

+And sealeth their instruction,

+17 That he may withdraw man from his purpose,

+And hide pride from man;

+18 He keepeth back his soul from the pit,

+And his life from perishing by the sword.

+- He is chastened also with pain upon his bed,

+And with continual strife in his bones;

+So that his life abhorreth bread,

+And his soul dainty food.

+His flesh is consumed away, that it cannot be seen;

+And his bones that were not seen stick out.
+Yea, his soul draweth near unto the pit, And his life to the destroyers.

+If there be with him an angel, An interpreter, one among a thousand, To show unto man what is right for him; Then God is gracious unto him, and saith, Deliver him from going down to the pit, I have found a ransom.
+His flesh shall be fresher than a child's; He returneth to the days of his youth.

+He prayeth unto God, and he is favorable unto him,

+So that he seeth his face with joy:

+And he restoreth unto man his righteousness.

+He singeth before men, and saith,

+I have sinned, and perverted that which was right,

+And it profited me not:

+He hath redeemed my soul from going into the pit,

+And my life shall behold the light.